10 Bands Like Pink Floyd

 Pink Floyd is a classic rock band that has been around since the 1960s and is known for its psychedelic and progressive rock sounds.
 They achieved international success and became one of the most successful and influential bands in the history of popular music, selling more than 250 million records worldwide.

-The band was founded by students Syd Barrett, Nick Mason, Roger Waters, and Richard Wright in 1964.
-They are one of the most well-known bands globally, naturally, their sound is often imitated, copied, or used as inspiration.
+The band began in 1964, formed by students Syd Barrett, Nick Mason, Roger Waters, and Richard Wright.
+They’re one of the most famous bands globally, and their sound is often copied or used as inspiration.

 Here are ten bands like Pink Floyd.